cowboyai/cim-start/readme.md

 This eliminates most of the steepness of the learning curve if you have a ready made assistant to help you and one that builds its own synaptic references in the background.

 Even if you have never heard of any of these technologies, follow along.
-CIM will help you through Sage, a User Interface designed for designing and working with information, let's be distinct, we will talk about a lot of technology along the way, but we are concerned about the Information and how it applies to my Domain model over any particular preference for technology.
+CIM will help you through Sage, a User Interface designed for designing and working with information.

+Let's be distinct, we will talk about a lot of technology along the way, but we are concerned about the Information and how it applies to my Domain model over any particular preference for technology.
+If you hate NixOS and want to use Docker with Ansible instead you can absolutely do that, we've done it, and that is why we came to NixOS in the first place.

+We have tried several combinations over the past decade:
+SOA...
+VMWare...
+Radius...
+Docker...
+OpenStack...
+Kubernetes...
+Multipass...
+Cloud-init...
+DHCP/PXE...
+SystemCenter...
+Ansible...
+Terraform...
+Puppet/Chef...

+It's a big list, and we have tried a bunch more including homegrown solutions, they all have pluses and minuses.

 We certainly don't expect you to abandon your tools...
 CIM is a new tool, with a new purpose.
 It resides along with everything you already know as part of your Domain.

 We start with 2 things:
-A Domain
-  - a boundary around a collection of related information
+  - Domain: a boundary around a collection of related information
-  - an environment, some place for work to take place
+  - Environment: some configured place for work

 We need to start here because everything we add or build into the next stages become part of the language of our Domain.
+We do start with a based language and the knowledge of what nomenclature is used in a Domain, so we have a starting reference, from there is is all dependent on what you add to your Domain.

 CIM conveniently extracts a language tailored to your Domain and how you use it.
 It's like the dialect you use in your home as opposed to writing a speech.